sonic-net/SONiC/doc/y_cable/design_doc.md

 ### How does cli interact with Y cable api's
-- Another thing that is required is once we do have a vendor to module mapping, we need to map appropriate port to a module as well
+- Another thing that is required is once we do have a a mapping from vendor/part number to the appropriate Y-cable module to load, we need to map appropriate port to a module as well

 #### Background

-  - Another requirement we have is Cli also requires to interact with the Ycable directly.
+  - Another requirement we have is Cli also requires to interact with the YCable directly.
 This basically implies that all  Ycable vendor packages needs to be imported inside SONiC-utilities/host as well
   - This would come in the form of commands like setting PRBS, enabling disabling loopback and also get the BER info and EYE info etc
   - Also commands such as config/show hwmode is important which gives the cli ability to toggle the mux without going into SONiC modules like mux-mgr or orchagent.
   - All these require access to Y cable APIs to be directly called by the cli.
 But then again same problems arrive, how do we know which type/vendor does the cable/port belong to, how to load the appropriate module etc

 #### Proposed Solution(s)

   - One way is since CLI lives in the host, we can choose to do everything on xcvrd lines.
-Meaning once there is port number, convert to a physical port and look into vendor to module mapping file and then load the module and execute the API
+Meaning once there is port number, convert to a physical port and look into a mapping from vendor/part number to the appropriate Y-cable module to load file and then load the module and execute the API
   - The more preferred approach here is cli can interact with PMon container thorugh redis-db.
 Basically we can define a schema table for different operations which need to be performed on the Y-cable.

 Exanple table and operations